 Joining a fraternity or sorority can be a rewarding experience for college students, helping them to develop lifelong friendships, leadership skills, career connections, and a pathway to maturation and personal growth.

 For some students, it can be one of the most influential experiences in their college career.
-However, parents and students need to go into this with open eyes and as much knowledge as possible about both the benefits and potential drawbacks of Greek Life.
+However, parents and students need to go into this with open eyes and as much knowledge as possible about Greek Life’s benefits and potential drawbacks.

 Benefits to Membership